 With renovations like this project, where the old is appreciated and married to modern conveniences and complimentary aesthetics, energy happens; the Vintage Tavern is one local example.
 Regarding city-wide successes, Seattle is an early and prime example, but there are many other downtown success stories in the U.S., like Fullerton, California.
 As Larry shared, many have remarked to him that Port Huron could be like Holland (Michigan), or Traverse City, so why isn’t it?
-He and his partner are helping to affect Port Huron’s transition to a vibrant pedestrian hub, though, with Larry adding that if you just take your foot off, things’ll spring up.
+He and his partner are doing their best to help Port Huron transition to a vibrant pedestrian hub.
+As Larry said: if you just take your foot off, things’ll spring up.

 As has been typical with rehabilitations in downtown Port Huron, the bottom floor will hold a mix of nonresidential establishments, while the 2nd and 3rd floors will be apartments.
 They’ll range from roomy 2-bedroom to small efficiency units (there will be 19 total).
 When asked about the possibility of condominiums instead, Larry said that it would be good to have ownership be a part of the residential mix downtown.
 The bottom floor will also hold some practical-use residential accoutrements like a laundry, and they’re hoping to include a children’s area in the basement.
 While most of the spaces were still maze-like with two-by-fours all over (that is, unfinished walls) when I visited, Landmark is opening up the building on April 10th for an open house.
-You can learn more about the project through the photos and their captions below (taken March 13th, 2018), but you can go and see it for yourself soon as well.
+You can learn more about the project through the photos and their captions below, taken March 13th, 2018.

 (Also, more details about the project can be found in this article from November 2017, Jones Lines Up Financing for 19 New Lofts.)